mozilla/addons-linter/README.md

 Each message has a code which is also its key.
 It has a message which is a short outline of what the message represents, and a description which is more detail into why that message was logged.
-The type of the message is set as messages are added so that if necessary the same message could be an error *or* a warning for example.
+The type of the message is sent as messages are added so that if necessary the same message could be an error *or* a warning for example.

 ### Output

-Lastly when the processing is complete the linter will output the collected data as text or JSON.
+Lastly, when the processing is complete the linter will output the collected data as text or JSON.

+---

 ## Deploys